Broadcom in talks to buy software firm SAS Institute - WSJ

-July 12 (Reuters) - Chip and software company Broadcom Inc (AVGO.O) is in talks to buy SAS Institute Inc in a deal that could value the software firm in the range of $15 billion to $20 billion, the Wall Street Journal reported on Monday.
+(Reuters) -Chip and software company Broadcom Inc is in talks to buy SAS Institute Inc in a deal that could value the software firm in the range of $15 billion to $20 billion, the Wall Street Journal reported on Monday.

-The acquisition could be finalized in the coming weeks, the report said, citing people familiar with the matter. (https://bit.ly/3xDQHKE)
+The acquisition could be finalized in the coming weeks, the report said, citing people familiar with the matter. (bit.ly/3xDQHKE)

 Broadcom and SAS did not immediately respond to Reuters requests for comment.

-The acquisition would help Apple Inc (AAPL.O) supplier Broadcom expand its infrastructure software solutions business.
+The acquisition would help Apple Inc supplier Broadcom expand its infrastructure software solutions business.

 North Carolina-based SAS provides data and analytics solutions to customers in 147 countries spread across several industries, including banking, healthcare, retail and manufacturing.